adelhassan6644/casa/ios/Pods/FirebaseCoreInternal/README.md

 #### Push Notifications

-Push notifications can only be decasared to specially provisioned App IDs in the developer portal.
+Push notifications can only be delivered to specially provisioned App IDs in the developer portal.
 In order to actually test receiving push notifications, you will need to:

 1. Change the bundle identifier of the sample app to something you own in your Apple Developer